dcm4che-dockerfiles/slapd-dcm4chee/README.md

 ### `KEYCLOAK_DEVICE_NAME`

-This is the name of keycloak device used in conjunction with the emission of audit messages for authentication events of archive UI.
+This is the name of keycloak device used in conjunction with the emission of audit messages for authentication events of secured version of archive.
 In the above example, it is being set to "keycloak".
 The value can be set per one's application.

 ### `UNKNOWN_DEVICE_NAME`